TejasViswa/PIC20A_Disc/Week_1/ConceptualPuzzles.md

 # Conceptual Java Puzzles

 ## Question 1
-What will be the Output of the below code:
+What is the output of the following snippet?
 ```java
 public class A {
     public static void main(String[] args)